leo-arch/clifm/README.md

 ![clifm](images/clifm.png)

 CliFM is a completely command-line-based, shell-like file manager able to perform all the basic operations you may expect from any other FM.
-Besides these common operations, such as copy, move, remove, etc, CLiFM most distinctive features are:
+Besides these common operations, such as copy, move, remove, etc, CliFM most distinctive features are:

 * It is REALLY **CLI-based**.
 No GUI (like Thunar and the like) nor TUI or curses (like Ranger or nnn) at all, just a command line.
 Since it does not need any GUI, it can run on the Linux built-in console and even on a SSH or any other remote session.